-Wether you have a Frozen fan in your house (or classroom) or just looking for a fun and unique snowman activity, I have the perfect DIY nature puzzle for you!
+Wether you have a Frozen fan in your house (or classroom) or just looking for a fun and unique snowman activity, I have the perfect idea for you!
 Yes, this eco-friendly activity invites children to build snowmen using the rock outlines as a self-correcting guide and the loose parts offer many ways to decorate the snowmen!
 Do you want to build a snowman?!
 Read on to see exactly how we created this activity.

 This is our fourth nature puzzle and I have so many more in store for you!
 I will be sharing ways to change them up to keep them fun and interesting.